ibm-cloud-docs/blockchain-sw-251/howto/console-fixpack.md

 ## What this fix pack contains
 {: #install-fixpack-contents}

-This fix pack contains security patches for the Fabric images and miscellaneous bug fixes.
+This fix pack contains security patches for the Fabric images and miscellaneous bug fixes and is cumulative, which means that it contains all of the fixes from previous 2.5.1 fixpacks.
 See the [Release notes](/docs/blockchain-sw-251?topic=blockchain-sw-251-release-notes-saas-20) for more details.

 ## Before you begin
 {: #install-fixpack-begin}